You, too, can speak up for a child who’s been abused or neglected. Become a CASA volunteer

 - May not be involved in an open case with the Cabinet

 - To serve as an arm of the Juvenile Court as researcher, monitor, and child advocate

 - Interview child, parents, foster parents and any other concerned parties or relatives

 - Work with Attorney Guardian Ad Litem as counsel, representing the best interests of the child

 - Confer with counselors, teachers, social workers, etc. involved in the case

-- Submit thorough, independent written reports to the Court and Guardian Ad Litem prior to court hearings
+- Submit thorough, independent written reports to the Court and Guardian Ad Litem before court hearings

 - Appear in Court as needed to answer questions or testify on findings or recommendations

 - Maintain records of all findings and document all contacts